kjc21/kjc21.github.io/README.md

 # kjc21.github.io

-This file should explain the purpose of the website, including what technologies are used and how the site can be navigated.

 This website is a portfolio, housing a collection of Kaia's digital visualizations.
-Created using
+Created using Visual Studio Code (HTML, CSS, and JavaScript) and GitHub.
+This site is easily navigable, by using the navigation bar found at the top of the screen.